8 Reasons to Start Team Cooking

-Team cooking this way may not be suitable for everyone’s lifestyle.
-That said, many people have been interested in our practice, so here are 8 reasons why we feel it’s team cooking important for us and our relationship:
+Team cooking like this may not be suitable for everyone’s lifestyle.
+That said, many people have been interested in our practice, so here are 8 reasons why we feel it’s team cooking is important for us and our relationship:

 Gives our relationship a psychological advantage: Team cooking builds rapport.
 In Shawn Achor's book, the Happiness Advantage, he discusses the advantages of building real rapport with people, like when best friends or long time colleagues become so attuned to one another that they achieve the ability to complete each other’s sentences.
 It’s a real psychological thing!
 The bottom line is that life partners who build rapport think more creatively and efficiently.
 We feel like we’ve lived this and built this through our team cooking practice.

 Makes for a more creative experience: We’ve become much more creative with our meals.
 David used to have 2 meals every single day: pasta, chicken and veggie with with literally nothing else on it and some kind of stir fry.
 Lindsey had the ability to make any delicious meal with veggies and pesto, but that was pretty much it!
 Now, we make new meals on a weekly basis which not only influences our creative ability in our cooking, but in our lives in general!

 Saves time: Planning, preparing and cooking as two saves us hours each week!
 Think about it, only 1 trip to the grocery store per week and having two people in the kitchen at once significantly reduces time on task.
 This means we have more time for other life priorities.
 Moreover, cooking for the entire week in one go on the weekend has left us with so much time to do other things on weekday evenings.